 On the last day of the month, we stumbled into an offer that was too good to refuse, so we splurged on one final acquisition we’d been dreaming of for four years: a zero-emission, petroleum-free electric car that I will eventually stop hugging.
 It felt better to us to use the last of our allotment on a single purchase that will shape our lives for years instead of blowing it on lots of insignificant trifles.

-The Death Star was a brilliant reminder that, at the end of the day, the greater regret will be the “productive” hours of shopping and bargain-hunting, not the idle time spent exploring the world or watching it go by with the people you love.
+The Death Star was a brilliant reminder that, at the end of the day, the greater regret will be the “productive” hours of bargain-hunting, not the idle time spent exploring the world or watching it go by with the people you love.